Brigada Costa del Sol

-Brigada Costa del Sol (or Drug Squad: Costa del Sol in English) is a Spanish television series produced by Mediaset España and Warner Bros.
+Brigada Costa del Sol (or Drug Squad: Costa del Sol in English) is a Spanish drama television series produced by Mediaset España and Warner Bros.
 International Television Production España with the participation of Netflix.
 Starring Hugo Silva, Álvaro Cervantes, Miki Esparbé, Jesús Castro, and Sara Sálamo, it was presented to the media on April 3, 2019, and its premiere took place on May 6, 2019, on Spanish networks Telecinco and Cuatro.

 History

 On May 28, 2018, Mediaset Spain and Netflix announced they had reached an agreement to produce their first series together, with Warner Bros.
 ITVP Spain as co-producer.
 The names of the main cast of the series were also confirmed, including Hugo Silva, Álvaro Cervantes, Miki Esparbé, Jesús Castro, and Sara Sálamo.

 Recording began on June 7 in Málaga Province and concluded in early February 2019.

 Brigada Costa del Sol was one of the only Spanish series to be selected for the MIPDrama MIPTV 2019 event.

 The first season became available worldwide in its entirety on Netflix on October 25, 2019.